 Filled with junk from their childhood bedrooms, it was a love letter to pop culture’s most exuberant decade, with polaroids plastered on the walls, strings of fairy-lights and the occasional coloured quiff of a troll doll dotted around the place.
-They didn’t even serve eggs because, duh, TBC was a film reference and besides, brunch hadn’t been invented yet.
+They didn’t even serve eggs because, duh, The Breakfast Club was a film reference, and besides, brunch hadn’t been invented yet.

-15 years later and The Breakfast Club has embraced its nominative determinism, serving some of the best fry-ups in town, with an all-day breakfast menu (served till 10pm), BYOB, giant mugs of tea and a banging old-school soundtrack.
+15 years later and The Breakfast Club has embraced its nominative determinism, serving some of the best fry-ups in town with an all-day breakfast menu (served till 10pm), BYOB, giant mugs of tea and a banging old-school soundtrack.
 Whatever your poison, be it pancakes with berries, bacon, or bacon and berries; shakshuka benedict with harissa hollandaise; breakfast burritos and huevos rancheros; eggs; waffles or a classic Full English, you can get it all, at every branch, until closing time (accompanied by a supporting cast of burgers and comfort food for the lunch/dinner crowd).

-Their second addition, and very much sporting a café feel.
+The Breakfast Club’s second edition, and very much sporting a café feel.
 Tucked down the cobbled alleyways of Camden Passage, it’s a cosy spot with retro lighting, a skylit dining room at the back, and at least 82% more polaroids than the original.
 It’s a dog-friendly restaurant, and thanks to its dinky size you can even hire out the whole venue for your very own breakfast party.

 Kitsch 50s kitchen meets 80s launderette.
 Wait – why is there a launderette in here?
 And what’s behind those shutters…?

 Forget we said anything.
 It’s definitely not a secret bar serving bottomless brunch on weekends or anything like that.

-Ready to embrace high-flying financial types who have pulled an all-nighter (either at their desks, or at All Bar One) with open, breakfast burrito-laden arms, is The Breakfast Club’s capacious canal-side spot.
+Ready to embrace high-flying financial types who have pulled an all-nighter (either at their desks, or at All Bar One) with open, breakfast burrito-laden arms, is The Breakfast Club’s capacious Canary Wharf spot.
 Head downstairs below a glittering custom-made disco ball and into a vast cellar dedicated to all things breakfast, and inspired by the interiors of a 1970s casino in Wigan.
 Ready for your next all-nighter?
 Start it at the Breakfast Pub, a wood-panelled tavern-meets-old aristocratic pile with fried chicken french toast and disco fries; bottomless drinks from Thursday – Saturday; and one of the most appealing happy hours in this part of town.

-An elegant, horseshoe shaped East London brunch den with cosy pink vinyl booths, reclaimed school chairs and chequered floors, plus toilets papered with He-Man cartoons.
+An elegant, horseshoe-shaped East London brunch den with cosy pink vinyl booths, reclaimed school chairs and chequered floors, plus toilets papered with He-Man cartoons.
 No gimmicks or secret bars here; just straight-up hangover-busting brunches served until 10.30pm, at which point you can start crafting yourself a new hangover.

 Soho – D’Arblay Street

 Back where it all started: The Breakfast Club’s original yolk-yellow café still gets lines out the door every weekend.
 The polaroid wall is the only thing that changes about this place, as new mugshots of smiling brunch punters and late-night revellers are pinned up.
-And they’re in good company – TBC Soho’s served everyone from Hugh Grant to Primal Scream.
+And they’re in good company – The Breakfast Club Soho’s served everyone from Hugh Grant to Primal Scream.